 BUT… luckily for us the weather improved the next day and Vancouver had a chance to redeem itself.
 And redeem itself it did!

-Vancouver city guide: things to see and do in Vancouver
+Vancouver itinerary: the best things to see and do in Vancouver

 In this Vancouver city guide you’ll find:

-- Best things to do in Vancouver (including my favorite places to eat in Vancouver)
+- Points of interest in Vancouver (including my favorite places to eat in Vancouver)